microsoft/ivy/doc/examples/leader.md

 each reference to a component.
 That is, `self` becomes an implicit parameter, much as it does in an object-oriented programming language (except for Python, where the `self` parameter is explicit).
-It makes no difference to IVy whether you use implicit or explicit parameters.
-You can reason about IVy programs in the same way using either style.
+It makes no difference to Ivy whether you use implicit or explicit parameters.
+You can reason about Ivy programs in the same way using either style.

 As we will see later, IVY has special support for parameterized